 Sometimes it is quicker and nicer to cycle by taking a Dublin bike.
 If you live in Dublin you can get a yearly subscription, if you are visiting – a 3 day pass.
 Half an hour is free, and for extra 2 hours they charge € 1.50.
 If I am in the mood, I cycle all the way up, and beside the house of the Irish President (Áras an Uachtaráin), which you can also visit for free nearly every Saturday all year around – turned left to the Papal Cross, a huge white construction erected in the ’70s when the Pope visited Dublin and over 1 million Irish came to see him there.

 Just beside the cross, which is located on the hill with the views over the park, there are a few areas with plenty of trees.
-This is where deer live.
-Hard luck – no deer wanted to come out to say hello – and I live here for years.
-Phoenix park is not only good for cycling, walking, relaxing on the grass or deer watching.
-It is also home for Dublin Zoo where you could make new exotic friends!
+This is where deer live, but they could be wandering everywhere else too.
+Phoenix park is not only good for cycling, walking or deer watching; it is also home for Dublin Zoo where you could make new exotic friends!